 Hilary took an interest-only buy-to-let mortgage six years ago for £105,000 with the Northwood Building Society, with a term of 25 years.
 The mortgage payments were fixed for three years at a rate of 3.75% two years ago.

 The buy to let property is currently worth £155,000 and has been rented to the same tenant for £450pm since it was purchased.
 Hilary has always lived in rented accommodation herself as she moves around a lot with her job.

-Six years ago, Hilary and Stefan took out a secured loan for £11,500 from Plumtree Finance in order to carry out some essential repair work to the house and to fit a new bathroom suite.
-Repayments on the loan are £210 per month.
+Four years ago, she took out an unsecured loan for £9,000 over a 10 year term from Plumtree Finance in order to carry out some essential repair work to the house and to fit a new bathroom suite.
+Repayments on the loan are £125 per month.

-Hilary and Stefan now wish to take a further advance from Northwood Building Society of £25,000 to finance an extension and further home improvements.
-They estimate that the work, when complete, will increase the property’s value to £360,000.
-They intend to make a contribution from savings of £4,000.
+Hilary now wishes to take a further advance from Northwood Building Society for £30,000 to refinance this loan and pay for an extension to the property She estimates that the work when complete will increase the property’s value to £195,000.
+She has available savings of £4,000 towards costs and expenses.

 Hilary is employed as an area sales manager for a lace manufacturer earning £35,000 per annum plus bonuses of about another £5,000pa.
 Net income from her basic salary only is £2,170pm, and she receives between £450 and £1,500 net from bonuses each quarter.

 She is also considering taking landlord insurance, which she has never bothered with before.